 According to state law, you can't vote if you'll be under 18 on Election Day, are not a U.S. citizen, or have lived in Montana less than 30 days.
 Convicted felons who are currently incarcerated in a penal facility and people whom judges have ruled to be of unsound mind are also ineligible to vote.
 Otherwise, you're good to go.

 I have a friend or family member who isn't able to drop off his or her ballot.
 Can I do it for them?

 Yes, you can.
-While the Montana Legislature did make some changes to ballot collection laws in 2021, those changes only affected paid ballot collection, and that’s not currently in effect anyway due to ongoing litigation in district court.
-The Montana Supreme Court’s May 17 order did not affect that portion of the district court’s injunction.
-The Ballot Interference Prevention Act, or BIPA, is still blocked by a May 2020 restraining order issued in Yellowstone County District Court.
-It, too, is not in effect.
+While the Montana Legislature did make some changes to ballot collection laws in 2021, those changes only affected paid ballot collection, and that’s not currently in effect anyway due to the Yellowstone County District Court’s Sept.
+30 ruling.